Plaza San Nicolás, Granada

 The Church of San Nicolás is well worth the steep hike through the Albaicin to marvel at the view of the Alhambra and the Generalife with the Sierra Nevada backdrop.
-Bill Clinton recently re-visited this spot whilst on a trip to Spain as apparently he had been there once in his student days and had never forgotten the magnificent vista.
+Bill Clinton re-visited the Alhambra and Mirador San Cristobal in 1997, whilst on a official visit to Spain, he said he been there once in his student days and had never forgotten the magnificent vista and sunset.

 The extraordinary spectacle before us has been immortalized in paintings and photographs, with the Moorish palace crowning the woody ridge against its backdrop of snow covered mountains.
 What most people do not know, however, is that the spacious tree-shaded belvedere on which we are standing was the site of a much older fortress, the Alcazaba Kadima, which has long since disappeared.